|

 During

-was bought by Tony Kolonie and still continued to
+promotion was bought by Tony Kolonie and still

-draw large crowds with the likes of World Champion,
+continued to draw large crowds with the likes

-Jack Brisco, Bobby Shane, Andre the Giant, Killer
+of World Champion, Jack Brisco, Bobby Shane, Andre

-Karl Kox, Tex McKenzie, Les Thornton, Abdullah the
+the Giant, Killer Karl Kox, Tex McKenzie, Les

 However,

-of World Series Cricket, Channel 9 cancelled the TV
+invention of World Series Cricket, Channel 9 cancelled

-show and wrestling in Australia came to a sudden halt.
+the TV show and wrestling in Australia came to

 Links: